awesomemotive/WP-Mail-SMTP/readme.txt

 * <a href="https://aioseo.com/" rel="friend" title="AIOSEO">AIOSEO</a> - the original WordPress SEO plugin to help you rank higher in search results (trusted by over 2 million sites).
 * <a href="https://www.pushengage.com/" rel="friend" title="PushEngage">PushEngage</a> - Connect with visitors after they leave your website with the leading web push notification plugin.
 * <a href="https://trustpulse.com/" rel="friend" title="TrustPulse">TrustPulse</a> - Add real-time social proof notifications to boost your store conversions by up to 15%.
+* <a href="https://searchwp.com/" rel="friend" title="SearchWP">SearchWP</a> - The most advanced WordPress search plugin.
+Customize your WordPress search algorithm, reorder search results, track search metrics, and everything you need to leverage search to grow your business.
+* <a href="https://affiliatewp.com/" rel="friend" title="AffiliateWP">AffiliateWP</a> - The #1 affiliate management plugin for WordPress.
+Easily create an affiliate program for your eCommerce store or membership site within minutes and start growing your sales with the power of referral marketing.
+* <a href="https://wpsimplepay.com/" rel="friend" title="WP Simple Pay">WP Simple Pay</a> - The #1 Stripe payments plugin for WordPress.
+Start accepting one-time and recurring payments on your WordPress site without setting up a shopping cart.
+No code required.
+* <a href="https://easydigitaldownloads.com/" rel="friend" title="Easy Digital Downloads">Easy Digital Downloads</a> - The best WordPress eCommerce plugin for selling digital downloads.
+Start selling eBooks, software, music, digital art, and more within minutes.
+Accept payments, manage subscriptions, advanced access control, and more.
+* <a href="https://sugarcalendar.com/" rel="friend" title="Sugar Calendar">Sugar Calendar</a> - A simple & powerful event calendar plugin for WordPress that comes with all the event management features including payments, scheduling, timezones, ticketing, recurring events, and more.

 Visit <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.